Huginode/CardChecker--/README.md

 ## Description

 CardChecker++ is a credit card validator written in c++.
-I implemented luhn's algorithm using the built in vector library in c++.
+I implemented luhn's algorithm using the built-in vector library in c++.

 ## Diagram

  <a href="url"><img src="images/diagram.png" width="640" height="300" style="border-radius:90%"></a>

+## Luhn's algorithm

+Figuring how the luhn algorithm works is by far the hardest thing I had to do for this projects.
+It's not necessarily complicated, it's just that there either no explanations, or wrong ones, or it's uncomprehensible.
+This algorithm utilizes 3 steps.
+  * From the rightmost digit double every second digit. (including the rightmost one)
+  * For every doubled digit that is superior to 9 sum its two figures.
+  * Then sum all the digits, including the unmodified ones and see if the sum can be divided by 10.

 ## Installation instruction